 - Cross-stitch charts – check out Marianne at marrose-ccc.com, how she designed the rose pattern from a chart.

-- HookinCrochet Crochet Graph Designer Software, Windows Crochet Graph Pattern Software, Crochet Graphgan Patterns, allows you to design any pattern, download the graph and written pattern for it. (paid program)
+- HookinCrochet Crochet Graph Designer Software, Windows Crochet Graph Pattern Software, Crochet Graphgan Patterns, allows you to design any pattern, download the graph, and written pattern. (paid program)

 - Diagram paper – Emily of Pixel Perfect Crochet, shows you exactly how to design your own pattern using good old paper and pen.

 - Pic2Pat – free design program (upload your own image) and walla!